r4victor/tenthousandmeters/content/blog/python_bts_11.md

 {'__name__': 'm', '__doc__': None, '__package__': None, '__loader__': None, '__spec__': None}
 ```

-Most of these special attributes are mainly used by the import system itself, but some are used in application code as well.
+Most of these special attributes are mainly used by the import system itself, but some are used in the application code as well.
 The `__name__` attribute, for example, is often used to get the name of the current module:

 ```pycon
 >>> __name__